 What is OCD Therapy Like?

-A mental health professional who uses Cognitive Behavioral Therapy and Exposure Response and Prevention Therapy (ERP) for OCD will spend time at every session helping a child or teen and their parents understand why OCD thoughts and compulsions form a neurological habit and exactly how to use neuroscience to “talk back” to OCD.
+A mental health professional who uses Cognitive Behavioral Therapy and Exposure Response and Prevention Therapy (ERP) to treat OCD will spend time at every session helping a child or teen and their parents understand why OCD thoughts and compulsions form a neurological habit and exactly how to use neuroscience to “talk back” to OCD.

-Once they know the negative reinforcement cycle, kids with Obsessive Compulsive Disorder have the power to break OCD habituation.
+Once they know the negative reinforcement cycle, kids with obsessive compulsive disorder have the power to break OCD habituation.
 They learn to take control of their OCD instead of OCD being in control.

 Developing OCD typically doesn't happen overnight, although it can with sudden onset due to PANS/PANDAS/AE, so most of the time, it will take many weeks and months to get intrusive thoughts and compulsive behaviors to a more manageable level or to even within a normal range.